Do real men eat quiche?

 Instructions

 - Press pie crust into pie pan.
-Pinch edges to form a fluted edge. (watch how to video)
+Pinch edges to form a fluted edge.
+Use a finger to space out the pinches.

 - Thaw and squeeze spinach to remove liquid.
 Spread out evenly on top of the pie crust.